springernature/eslint-config-springernature/README.md

 eslint --ignore-path .gitignore **/*.js
 ```

+## Caveats

+If you use `gulp-eslint`, you’ll need a version 4.0.0 or above in order to avoid an error regarding the [no-else-return rule](https://github.com/eslint/eslint/issues/9486).

 ## Contributing

 For information on how to contribute to this config, please see the [Contributing guidelines](CONTRIBUTING.md).